abingham/storer/README.md

 - - - -

 ## start_avatar
-Attempts to starts an avatar in the kata with the given kata_id.
+Attempts to starts an avatar, with a name in the given list, in the kata with the given kata_id.
 If successful, returns the name of the started avatar, otherwise "nil".
 - parameters, eg
 ```